alihotshot/tspractice/README.md

 There are two syntaxes for performing type assertions in TypeScript:

-    1. Angle Bracket Syntax:
+    1. Angle Bracket Syntax
-    2. As Syntax:
+    2. As Syntax

 ******* Interfaces *******